FredPont/CompareFootprintLists/Readme.md

 # Tips
 - To compare 2 lists with 2 columns (footprint, fileName or path) run the software without argument (fileName reference by default will be used in the second column)
 - To compare lists with file duplicates, use <-p path> option.
-If necessary remove the beginning of the file path that could lead to diffences.
+If necessary remove the beginning of the file path that could lead to differences.
 For example : path in list A is /home/bob/MyDir path in list B is /home/fred/MyDir then set path to < MyDir > in both lists
+The last version of the program will propose to trim the path of the footprints automatically.

 # ScreenShots
 ![CLI](src/web/screenshot1.png)